getgauge/documentation/user/why_gauge.md

 Gauge is an advanced automation tool that allows requirements to be written in a way that will be understood by all roles in a project and help bridge the gap.

-Features of Gauge that make it stand unique amongst others.
+Some of the key features of Gauge that make it stand unique include:

-Some of its key features include:

 * A rich markup based on [markdown](https://en.wikipedia.org/wiki/Markdown)
 * Simple, Flexible and Rich Syntax